luisit094/luisit094/_posts/2017-01-05-destroyed-keep.md

 # Destroyed Keep

 Here is a little scene I did attempting to do some organic modeling.
-I started with a base box in Maya then subdivided it several times and drew in a couple cracks with the multi-cut tool, beveled it, then moved them inwards.
-After i grabbed the sculpt on geo took and sculpted in unneveness to the block.
-The terrain has a normal map of a high poly version.
-The baking was done in xNormal.
+My original plane was to add a bunch of edge loops to a fully blocked out keep then extrude with keep faces together on.
+That ended up being to tricky so i found ease in sculpting the stone and then hand placing them into the scene.
+The terrain has a normal map of a high poly version and the baking was done in xNormal.